Dayzure/entra-gsa-labs/README.md

 # How to deploy
 To deploy your infrastructure you must clone the entire repository and execute az cli deployment command pointint to the [main.bicep](./main.bicep) file and [lab.bicepparam](./lab.bicepparam) file
 The easiest way to achieve that is following these steps:
+> Note: Your subscritpion might be missing some Azure VM resource provider feature (`EncryptionAtHost`).
+To make sure the deployment will succeeed, pelase first register the feature with your subscription by executing the following command: `az feature register --namespace Microsoft.Compute --name EncryptionAtHost`

 * Open you favorite browser window, navigate to (https://portal.azure.com) and sign-in with your Azure account where you want to create the lab environment
 * Open the cloud shell from top right button.
 For more information Azure Cloud Shell follow [this link](https://learn.microsoft.com/en-us/azure/cloud-shell/overview).
 Please choose `Azure Bash` mode
 * clone this repository by executing the following command in the cloud shell: